 - Should you have school in the summer?
 Why or why not?

 - Should we live on the moon?
 Why or why not?

 - What should the rules of our house/homeschool be?
 Why did you choose those?

 - Issues: Many of the political issues of the current election are very difficult for younger children to understand.
 However, you can give them some background knowledge for the issues by having them do a little research.
 Here are some topics that will help your child become a more informed young citizen:

 Election Writing Prompts for Middle School

-Middle school students may build awareness of the political process as they watch or listen to news and gather tidbits from adult conversations.
+Middle school students may build awareness of the political process as they watch or listen to the news and gather tidbits from adult conversations.
 They may want to engage in more mature discussions about real-world topics and welcome political talk to feel involved.
-Here are some writing prompts you can use to strengthen knowledge of the election process.
+Here are some writing prompts you can use to strengthen your knowledge of the election process.

 - Leadership: If you have a middle schooler, chances are good that he or she has had some experience with both good and not-so-good leaders.
 See if you can get a more complex written response to questions like these:

 - What is a good leader?

 - Why is (political official) a good leader?